Nabil201-ctrl/HNG_Frontend_Stage0/ReadME.md

 | **Testing Ready** | Every visible, required element includes the exact `data-testid` attribute specified in the task brief for seamless automated testing. |
 | **Live Data** | The current time is displayed and updated in **milliseconds** using `Date.now()`, ticking every second via vanilla JavaScript as statead. |
 | **Modern Styling** | Custom CSS variables are used as stated color palette and spacing, enhancing visual polish with modern shadows and transitions. |

----

-## 🛠️ Project Structure

-The project follows a standard file structure: